codee-com/open-catalog/Checks/PWR080/README.md

 To prevent bugs in the code, ensure the problematic variable is initialized in all possible code paths.
-It may help to add explicit `else` or `default` branches in control-flow blocks, or even set a default initial value inmediately after declaring the variable.
+It may help to add explicit `else` or `default` branches in control-flow blocks, or even set a default initial value immediately after declaring the variable.

 ### Relevance